Skip to main content

 • “Its best selling point is the incredible customizability of your characters and party, leading to a great deal of replayability.”

-• “With the ability to choose 12 classes and have 4 subclass shrines, you can alter your playstyle a lot based on how you like, giving it a lot of replayability.”
+• “With the ability to choose 12 classes and have 4 subclass shrines allows you to alter your playstyle a lot based on how you like, giving it a lot of replayability.”

-• “Also, the fact that classes don’t have their innate bonuses when selected as a subclass gives that much more meaning to the choices you make at the beginning of the game – a paladin/warrior will feel a bit different than a warrior/paladin, which increases the replay value of the game.”
+• “The fact that classes don’t have their innate bonuses when selected as a subclass gives much more meaning to the choices you make at the beginning of the game – a paladin/warrior will feel a bit different than a warrior/paladin, which increases the replay value of the game.”

 • “With the ability to choose 12 classes and have 4 subclass shrines, you can alter your playstyle a lot based on your preferences, giving it a lot of replayability.”